 Those who are retired veterans you must have served at least 181 days (90 days during the Gulf War) of active duty, and must have an honorable discharge.
-If you served less than 90 days, you may be eligible if discharged for a service connected disability.
+If you served less than 90 days, you might be eligible if discharged for a service-connected disability.

 You may be eligible if you are a surviving spouse who remarries on or after attaining age 57, and on or after December 16, 2003.

 You may also be determined eligible if you are

 • A spouse of a veteran who died while in service or from a service-connected disability, who has not remarried

 • Are a spouse of a service person missing in action or a prisoner of war

 To find out more, VA Home Loan Specialists are standing by to take your call 888-573-4496

 If you’re a veteran wanting to purchase a primary residence, your requirements are surprisingly few.
 Sufficient credit, income, and employment can help you to purchase without a required down payment on the price of the home, just as long as the sale price doesn’t exceed the home’s appraised value.